 Francois Peron National Park

-Francois Peron National Park is a beautiful National Park full of orange hues coming together with the beautiful blues of all the fab snorkelling spots.
+Francois Peron National Park is a beautiful National Park, which is full of orange rock hues clashing against the brilliant blue sea.
 The vast majority of the park can only be accessed with a 4WD.
-If you don’t have one, there are tours available or you can hire one from Denham.
+If you don’t have one, there are tours available or you could hire a 4WD from Denham.

-The initial road into the park is suitable for 2WD but try to find it during times heavy rainfall as it is quite sandy.
-Head to ... and you will find the 4WD entrance with a sign to deflate the tyres or a car park.
-Head to the carpark and there is a small centre, explaining the history of the park and showcasing the animals that can be found.
+The initial road into the park is suitable for 2WD, avoiding times with heavy rainfall as it is quite sandy.
+Head to the car park where you will find a small centre, which explains the history of the park.
+It also showcases some of the animals that can be found here.

-Slightly further along, you will find the artisanal hot tub, surrounded by a huge grass area and picnic tables.
-There is also a little walking trail, heading around the shearing shed.
+You will also find the artisanal hot tub, surrounded by a huge grass area, picnic tables and a little walking trail past the shearing shed.

-The hot tub stays at a temperature of 40 degrees.
-It is lovely during the cooler evening periods but if you can only make it in the day, although you won’t be able to stay in for too long at a time, you’ll still feel rejuvenated after.
+The hot tub stays at a constant temperature of 40 degrees, which would be lovely during the cooler evening periods.
+We were only able to visit during the day so we couldn't stay in for too long at a time.
+Although, we still felt rejuvenated after!

-In Denham itself, there are two buildings made entirely out of bricks made from shells.
-Head to the ... restaurant and the church to check them out!
+In Denham, there are two buildings which are made entirely out of shell bricks!
+This is something you have to see to believe.
+Head to 'The Old Pearler' restaurant and the Shark Bay Anglican Church to check them out.

-The discovery centre is also worth a visit to see a short 3D movie, explaining the story of the clash between Sydney II and HSK Kormoran, resulting in 645 Australian’s losing their lives.
+The discovery centre is also worth a visit to see a short 3D movie.
+The movie explains the story of the clash between Sydney II and HSK Kormoran, which resulted in 645 Australian’s sadly losing their lives.

 Eagles Bluff is a quick stop but a beautiful one.
 Here you can look out over the clear waters below and if you’re lucky, you might see a whale strutting its stuff!

 We ended up spending a lot more time in Carnarvon than we had originally anticipated!
-Firstly, it’s a great place to stock up as it has a Woolworths supermarket but aside from that it has a few hotspots too!
+Firstly, it’s a great place to stock up.
+However, aside from that, it has a few hotspots too!

-Turns out that Carnarvon actually played quite a role in the Apollo 11 mission of sending Neil Armstrong to the moon!
-If you’re a space buff, you can pay a small fee to go around the museum but it’s worth just heading there to see the space satellite for free.
-This satellite is responsible for the first ever live TV broadcasting in Western Australia, which showed Armstrong’s first steps on the moon.
+Turns out that Carnarvon actually played quite a role in the Apollo 11 mission, which sent Neil Armstrong to the moon!
+If you’re a space buff, you can pay a small fee to check out the museum but it’s worth a visit to see the giant space satellite for free.
+This satellite is responsible for the first-ever live TV broadcasting in Western Australia, which showed Armstrong’s first steps on the moon.

-You are able to drive around what is called the ‘fruit loop’.
-This route takes you past various different farms, which have shops up front selling their produce.
-This is the freshest veg you’re gonna get along Western Australia so it’s worth buying bulk!
+There is a famous drive around Carnarvon, aptly named the ‘fruit loop’.
+This route takes you past various different farms and market stalls selling their produce.
+This is the freshest veg you’re gonna get along Western Australia, so it’s worth buying in bulk!

 Just slightly outside of Carnarvon is the Quobba blowholes.
-Head here to see an amazing display of the waves crashing against the cliff side, drawing your eyes upwards to the sky high blasts of water!
-There is also a cool sign warning visitors that 'King Waves Kill!'.
+Head here to see an amazing display of King Waves crashing against the cliffside, drawing your eyes upwards to the sky-high blasts of water!
+There is also a cool, yet necessary, sign warning visitors that 'King Waves Kill!'.